Octacon100/GitHubDatabaseBuildDemo/README.md

 # GitHubDatabaseBuildDemo
-This repo is for the code used in the "Keep Your Sleep" talk for New Stars of Data
+This repo is for the code used in the "Keep Your Sleep" talk for New Stars of Data.